401d22DLSA/Team-Agreement/pitch-ideas.md

 **3. Minimum Viable Product (MVP) definition.
 What is the minimum required for you to present on your demo day?**

-Features that allow for
+Features that allow for viewing user's Amazon data against salary data, see categories of spending, etc.

-Pitch 2 idea (CLI):
-scrape Amazon personal spending dataset given some personal info (name, salary, household) scrape Amazon and return the data for executing a healthy average of what to spend
-Stretching Goals-
-Input budget for year, import wish list and spread across the year